pippinbarr/cart253-2018/modules/graphics-displaying-text/graphics-displaying-text.md

 - By default `text()` will use a sans-serif font
 - But we can use other fonts using `textFont()`
-- The easiest way is just to use the name of a websafe font
+- The easiest way is just to use the name of a websafe font, in which case we just use its name in `textFont()`

 ```javascript
 textFont("Courier");